Floer homotopy theory and degenerate Lagrangian intersections: Morse theory: homotopy

-given by concatenation, hence the collection $\{\calP(x,y)\}_{x,y\in\calP}$ assembles into a strict 2-category whose: objects are elements of $\calP$ and morphism categories are the categories $\calP(x,y)$ (c.f. \cite[Definition 3.3]{AB24}).
+given by concatenation; hence, the collection $\big\{\calP(x,y)\big\}_{x,y\in\calP}$ assembles into a strict 2-category whose objects are elements of $\calP$ and morphism categories are the categories $\calP(x,y)$ (cf. \cite[Definition 3.3]{AB24}).

-\begin{defin}[Definition 3.4 \cite{AB24}] An \emph{unstructured flow category}\footnote{Morse generally, a \emph{structured flow category} refers to an unstructured flow category together with ``extra structure'' coming from a choice of bordism theory.
-In the present article we will only work with framed flow categories, i.e., those coming with extra structure from framed bordism.} $\bbX$ consists of the following data: \begin{enumerate} \item an object set $\calP$,
+\begin{defin}[Definition 3.4 \cite{AB24}] An \emph{(unstructured\footnote{More generally, a \emph{structured flow category} refers to an unstructured flow category together with ``extra structure'' coming from a choice of bordism theory.
+In the present article, we will only work with framed flow categories, i.e., those coming with extra structure from framed bordism.}) flow category} $\bbX$ consists of the following data: \begin{enumerate} \item an object set $\calP$, \item for every two $x,y\in\calP$, a compact smooth manifold with corners $\bbX(x,y)$ stratified by $\calP(x,y)$, \item and, for every three $x,y,z\in\calP$, a morphism of stratified smooth manifolds with corners